Final Exam Review for ISOM 3260 Database Design and Administration

 Step 5: Mapping Unary Relationships

-Step 6: Mapping $n$-ary Relationships
+Step 6: Mapping nn-ary Relationships

 Step 7: Mapping Supertype/Subtype Relationships